 Because such a variety of individual business, civic, and college-specific scholarships exist, it is impossible to provide an exhaustive list.
 Parents should research scholarship opportunities within their community, their student’s area of interest, and their student’s college choice(s).

-Parents should also be familiar with two great scholarship opportunities open to Tennessee residents:
+Parents should also be familiar with the great scholarship opportunities open to Tennessee residents:

 - Hope Scholarship –To apply, homeschool students must be enrolled in a homeschool program for at least the senior year, and must receive a minimum ACT score of 21 or a minimum SAT score of 980.
 The scholarship is only available at a state-eligible institution.
-More information can be found at: https://www.tn.gov/collegepays/article/tennessee-hope-scholarship
+More information can be found here at TN.gov.

 - TN Promise –This scholarship has no ACT or SAT requirement; however, the student is required to attend mandatory informational meetings as well as perform community service hours.
 The scholarship is only available at a state-eligible institution.
-More information can be found at: tennesseepromise.gov
+More information can be found here at tn.gov.

 COLLEGE ENTRANCE EXAMS